maxlew/maxlew/README.md

 ### Hi there 👋

 My name is Max, I'm a Software Developer.
-I stubbornly use VS Code in VIM mode, I love the command line and couldn't live without tmux or zsh.
+I love the command line and couldn't live without tmux or zsh.
 I miss the days of SSHing into production servers and updating the live site, however I've been able to live with satisfaction in building great CI/CD system.

 I've written lots of code, for lots of different reasons, in lots of different languages, some highlights have been